Data Processing Agreement

 INFORMATION SECURITY MEASURES

-Technical and Organisational security measures
+Technical and Organizational security measures

 Security policies and procedures